 The good news?
 You don't need to reinvent this wheel.
 At Scalekit, we are launching a drop-in OAuth authorization server that attaches to your MCP server without major rewrites or migrations.

 Scalekit provides turnkey auth infrastructure for MCP servers.
-Implementation takes minutes, not weeks.
+Implementation takes minutes, not weeks (We actually built our own MCP server)

 Enterprise teams are rolling out MCPs into production pipelines—and the attack surface is expanding fast.